Neuroendo-mdLab/RP-units/README.md

    -	microSD card
    -	Raspberry Pi Camera Module V2
    -	Wireless rooter
-   -	NAS (if you use multiple RP-units, we recommend you prepare it.)
+   -	NAS (If you use multiple RP-units, we recommend you prepare it.)

  Connection diagram of these hardware is represented in the paper.